题目

 Anti-fungus cream, now available without a prescription(处方), cures the infection.
 Your doctor or

-health care provider can help find the cause of the problem.
+health care provider can help find the cause of the problem.1.
+What should Christa do with her trouble?A. Drink plenty of warm water.

 B. Let it be for it can repair itself.